 The pair got a huge shock.
 The parents came forward to console and again, Ganesh decided to take a second chance.
-He was determined to pass it in the second attempt.
+He was determined to pass it on the second attempt.
 Father was ready to spend all his life savings for the great future of his Son.

-After one year, in the Westmead Hospital, Sydney, the second take of the part 2 practical exam of ADC went well.
+After one year, in the Hospital, Sydney, the second take of the part 2 practical exam of ADC went well.
 Although, he was doubtful about his performance at a few moments of the exam, but confident that the examiners would be considerate about his overall performance.

 They were full of confidence about refilling the coffer within a year of working in Australia.

-The waiting period ended and the long-awaited letter came.
+The waiting period ended, and the long-awaited letter came.
 His heart missed a beat looking at the weight and thickness of the envelope.
 The words of his friends started swirling around in his head, ‘thick envelope means more papers-that again means papers having a lot of suggestions about the future course of action.

 The world around him started revolving, Ganesh felt dizziness for a while and lost his senses.

-The coming years were very much stressful.
+The coming years were much stressful.
 He did not realize the moment when he became a chronic alcoholic.
 The strain between the couple remained for years.
 The marriage was at the stalk.
 Chronic depression settled in the whole family.
 His planned journey for settling in Australia resulted in apocalypse.

-There always remained the guilt of losing so many years of life, lost family time, hard earned life time savings of father and permanent loss of hope for a life the pair dreamt of.
+There always remained the guilt of losing so many years of life, lost family time, hard earned lifetime savings of father and permanent loss of hope for a life the pair dreamt of.

 This story will continue.
 I shall write the second part of the story-Painful Journey of a Dentist for ADC Exam after a while.

-Read the part 2 of the story HERE.
+Read part 2 of the story HERE.